BushelScript/help/website/docs/ref/specifiers.md

 ID form specifies a single element according to the value of its <code>ae4:ID&nbsp;&nbsp;</code> (`id`) property.

-**Identifying object**: An object that an `id` property must match.
+**Identifying item**: An item that an `id` property must match.

 ```
--- Suppose the document's identifying object is the integer 123.
+-- Suppose the document's identifying item is the integer 123.
 document named "Untitled" --> document id 123
 let docid be id of that --> 123